Last Updated: 9 April 2020.

 – Not be ineligible for reason of previous sponsorship default or a serious criminal conviction.

 Unlike other types of family sponsorship, a person sponsoring their spouse or partner does not need to meet a minimum income threshold.
-However, the sponsor must undertake to provide for the sponsored partner’s basic needs and ensure that they do not use social assistance for a period of three (3) years, and ten (10) years for any dependent children.
+However, the sponsor must undertake to provide for the sponsored partner’s basic needs and ensure that they do not use social assistance for a period of three (3) years, and ten (10) years for any dependent children or until age 25, whichever comes first.

 (2) Stage 2 Processing